-With 45 offices in 16 countries, K&L Gates must be an international secondment haven, you would assume.
+With 46 offices across 5 continents, K&L Gates must be an international secondment haven, you would assume.
 But oddly the firm offers few to zero opportunities to its trainees and junior solicitors to spend time abroad.
 Sticking with secondments, one lucky rookie, however, tells us they’ve been seconded to Amazon for six months.

 It’s safe to say that the firm is a bit of an enigma.
 With its roots in London stemming from legacy City outfit Nicholson Graham & Jones, which was brought into the K&L Gates fold in 2005, the firm is now one of the top 20 biggest in the world, yet the City office retains a certain Englishness.

 Strengths include those BigLaw staples of corporate, high-end litigation and real estate, while the firm also has well-regarded niches in sports law and electoral law.
-Interestingly, K&L Gates lawyers were recently brought on to review viral video app TikTok’s content moderation policy.
+Interestingly, K&L Gates lawyers were also brought on to review viral video app TikTok’s content moderation policy.

 Despite some rather average financial performances in recent years, the mood in the firm’s London office seems pretty good.
 The training has apparently “improved drastically over the last few years”, and there are now “great supervisors who encourage you to take responsibility while ensuring you’re not left to panic alone”.
 The small trainee intake – it dishes out just 12 TCs each year — “means that you are often given higher-level work”.
 As you would expect those trainees are pretty tight.
 “I didn’t think I’d be friends with other lawyers until I came here,” reflects one rookie, whilst another tells us that they’ve “made friends for life!”

 The partners, meanwhile, are “generally very approachable, particularly once you’ve worked for them and built up that relationship”.
 But be warned: “don’t go to a meeting unprepared!”
 We are assured, however, that “you can always ask questions about a task — provided you’ve thought it through first.”
-In the wake of COVID-19, we’re told: “Partners are down to earth and some make a concerted effort during work from home to stay in touch and give you the chance to ask questions”.
+In the wake of the pandemic, we’re told: “Partners are down to earth and some make a concerted effort during work from home to stay in touch and give you the chance to ask questions”.